Victory Capital’s Corporate Responsibility Statement

 Employee Engagement, Diversity and Inclusion

-We have formal Health and Safety, Anti-Discrimination, Diversity, and Human Rights policies in place at every level of our Company.
-It is our belief that people with diverse backgrounds and experience enhance our collective perspective and thereby produce better results.
+We also have formal Health and Safety, Anti-Discrimination, Diversity, and Human Rights policies in place at every level of our Company.

-Compensation practices are not influenced by gender, rather by role and achievement.
+Hiring, compensation, and promotion practices are not influenced by gender, race, ethnicity, or religious affiliation, rather by role and achievement.

 Benefits, Training & Development